 PHI KAPPA PHI

-The following local residents recently were initiated into The Honor Society of Phi Kappa Phi.
-Graham Hickman of Bothell was initiated at Brigham Young University.
-Bryce Remington of Woodinville was initiated at University of Michigan.
+The following local residents recently were initiated into The Honor Society of Phi Kappa Phi, the nation’s oldest and most selective collegiate honor society for all academic disciplines.
+Ryan Anderson of Kenmore was initiated at Central Washington University.
+Sara Anderson of Woodinville was initiated at University of the Pacific.